BinahUtuedor/binahutuedor.github.io/README.md

 Microsoft Power BI, Line Charts, Bar Charts, Slicers

 **Project Description:**
-This project involved analysing the product data of a cookie company to identify trends and patterns in sales performance for 2020.
+This project involved analysing the product data of a telecommunications company to identify trends and patterns in customer attrition and sales performance between January and March 2025.
 It is designed to provide a comprehensive overview of key performance metrics.
 This dashboard allows stakeholders to easily monitor and analyze the company’s performance across different regions, products, and periods.
 The dashboard includes the following features:
 Profit by Country and Cookies: Visual representation of profits broken down by each country and type of cookie.
 Total Units Sold per Month: A monthly breakdown of the total units sold, providing insights into sales trends over time.
-Profit by Month: Displays the monthly profit, allowing for easy comparison of profitability throughout the year.
+Profit by Month: Displays the monthly profit, allowing for easy profitability comparison throughout the year.
 Total Revenue by Country: Highlights the total revenue generated in each country, showcasing the performance in different markets.
 Additionally, the dashboard includes interactive slicers and a timeline for:
 Month: Filter the data to view performance for a specific month or range of months.